-Authority & Statue The SSC was established in 1975 to advise the Governor, Legislature, state and local agencies, and the public about strategies to reduce earthquake risk (Government Code §8870, et seq.).
-The SSC is a department within the Office of Emergency Services (CalOES).
-With a coordinated effort with CalOES, SSC offers a broad perspective of the overall seismic risk to the state, sets consistent policies and goals without regard to political agendas and makes independent findings and recommendations without agency bias or repercussions.
+The SSC was established in 1975 to advise the Governor, Legislature, state and local agencies, and the public about strategies to reduce earthquake risk.
+In 2020 the SSC became a department within the Office of Emergency Services (Cal OES) (Government Code §8589.71, et seq.).

+In coordination with Cal OES, SSC offers a broad perspective of the overall seismic risk to the state, sets consistent policies and goals without regard to political agendas and makes independent findings and recommendations without agency bias or repercussions.
 The SSC investigates earthquake-related issues and evaluates and recommends to the Governor and Legislature policies and programs needed to reduce earthquake risk.

 To ensure a coordinated framework for establishing earthquake safety policies and programs in California, the SSC uses the expertise of its members, experienced in earthquake-related fields, to review, evaluate, and translate scientific information and make recommendations to guide and influence earthquake safety policies.
-The SSC assists in the state's mitigation efforts through publication and promotion of the California Earthquake Loss Reduction Plan.
+The SSC assists in the state's mitigation efforts through collaboration with Cal OES and stakeholders.
 The SSC responds after earthquakes to gather information and recommends policy changes based on lessons learned.
-The SSC does not have regulatory authority over any specific programs or agencies, but it is empowered with quasi-judicial and investigative powers to examine and conduct studies on seismic safety policies and programs across lines of governments and the private sector.
+The SSC does not have regulatory authority over any specific programs or agencies, but it is empowered to examine, investigate, and conduct studies on seismic safety policies and programs across lines of governments and the private sector.

 The SSC is composed of 15 Commissioners: 10 appointed by the Governor, with expertise in earthquake or disaster-related fields; 1 legislative member from each of the California State Senate and the California State Assembly; and 3 Commissioners representing the Governor's Office of Emergency Services, the Division of State Architect, and the Building Standards Commission.
 The SSC is supported by 6.0 staff members.